JEC1100/CV/README.md

 * Interned in bustling company environments at Working Title and Big Talk.
 * Studied Film Making, Shooting Film.
 Digital transfer for Editing on Avid.
 * Dissertation on Science Fiction and The Evolution of Technology on Film.
+* ### University of Manchester
+* BSc Optometry (2:1)
+* Modules in Neurophysiology, Physics, Further Maths, Philosophy, Human Perception
+* Dissertation on Holography and The User Illusion.
+* Vice President of Optics Society.